Azure/usql/FAQ.md

 ### Q: Can I have a different schema for each row in a a U-SQL rowset?

-No. A U-SQL RowSet must contains rows and each rwo must have the same schema: same column names, with the same types, in the same order
+No. A U-SQL RowSet must contains rows and each row must have the same schema: same column names, with the same types, in the same order

 # U-SQL Catalog